ErikBoesen/gimp-web/content/release-notes/gimp-2.10.md

 A new _Clip Warning_ display filter will visualize underexposed and overexposed areas of a photo for you, with customizable colors.
 For now, it’s mostly geared towards images where colors are stored with floating point precision.
-You will mostly benefit from this, if you work on 16/32 bit per channel float images such as EXR and TIFF.
+You will mostly benefit from this if you work on 16/32 bit per channel float images such as EXR and TIFF.

 <p>